IT Service Catalog Examples: Free for the Taking

 - How service catalogs enhance IT asset management

-If you’re considering moving to a cloud based web help desk, look for help desk software that integrates IT service catalog creation and maintenance.
+If you’re considering moving to a cloud-based help desk software, look for help desk software that integrates IT service catalog creation and maintenance.
 This will allow you to create a useful service catalog, and will allow your end users to request services through a convenient and user friendly self-service portal.

 Users who refuse to go through the service catalog can be psychologically conditioned to comply through a variety of techniques.
 It’s science!

 One of the coolest things you can do with your service catalog is integrating it with your company’s IT asset management system.
 This will allow you to assign a computer to a new employee, along with the appropriate software, mobile device, and other necessary gear.
-When your service catalog is integrated with asset management, the asset system is automatically updated when you assign those devices.
-This can save significant time and frustration in your asset management system, so look for easy integration with asset management when you choose your service catalog provider.
+When your service catalog is integrated with an asset management software, the IT asset tracking software is automatically updated when you assign those devices.
+This can save significant time and frustration in your asset management system, so look for easy integration with IT asset management when you choose your service catalog provider.

 When your IT help desk publishes a service catalog a user can order a new server, replace a workstation, or request a laptop for a new employee, among other things.
 Set up a service catalog that allows end-users to “shop” for services they need just like buying something online, and you will seriously streamline new asset acquisition.

-With great web help desk software, it is quick and easy to include different hardware configurations in the service catalog, making it even easier for end users to order what they need.
+With great cloud help desk software, you can include different hardware configurations in the service catalog, making it even easier for end users to order what they need.
 For example, a preconfigured “laptop for sales” could come already configured with the software stack that end users in sales need.